Two tigers look towards camera with trees behind them

 WildTrack's mission is to protect endangered species and they are in the process of developing a Footprint Identification Technique (FIT) that can directly inform conservations of species activity and their conservation status in the wild.

 By using sophisticated computer programmes and algorithms, WildTrack can offer a non-invasive and cost-effective conservation tool.
 However, to refine this tool they require known footprints.
-Woburn is currently uploading dozens of footprint images from the male Asian short-clawed otter group to add to the system's knowledge.
+Previously, Woburn was uploading dozens of footprint images from the Asian short-clawed otter group to add to the system's knowledge.
 The Park's input will assist in the four native ranges where Asian otter species are known to exist.

 Determining which footprints come from which species can directly contribute to effectively directing conservation efforts.
 In particular, gaining this level of knowledge is crucial to allow for the monitoring and support of the critically endangered hairy-nosed otter.